Health Sciences Course Descriptions

 HS 311 CROSS SECTIONAL ANATOMY 3.0 Credit(s)

 Content begins with a review of gross anatomy of the entire body.
 Detailed study of gross anatomical structures will be conducted systematically for location, relationship to other structures and function.
 Gross anatomical structures are located and identified in axial (transverse), sagittal, coronal and orthogonal (oblique) planes.
 Illustrations and anatomy images will be compared with MR and CT images in the same imaging planes and at the same level when applicable.
-The characteristic appearance of each anatomical structure as it appears on CT, MR and ultrasound, when applicale, will be stressed.
+The characteristic appearance of each anatomical structure as it appears on CT, MR and ultrasound, when applicable, will be stressed.

 HS 312 QUALITY MANAGEMENT IN RADIOLOGY 3.0 Credit(s)